 Most prominent speakers: The chanted incantations of the maegi Mirri Maz Duur are in Asshai’i.
 The Red Priestess Melisandre is from Asshai, but we have not seen her speak it yet.

 The half-legendary lands of the distant east, Asshai and the Shadow Lands, possess their own language, which is used in magical spells.
 Peterson created a rough sketch of the Asshai’i language in Season 1, but the only time we get to hear it is when Mirri Maz Duur, the maegi, uses blood magic to “save” Khal Drogo’s life, ultimately leaving him in a vegetative state and taking Daenerys’ unborn child as the blood price.

 Most prominent speaker: Xaro Xhoan Daxos, the merchant prince of Qarth who tries to steal Daenarys’ dragons.

 Sothoryos is the third continent in the Known World of A Song of Ice and Fire.
-It is loosely analogous to Africa, as Essos is to Eurasia.
-Since Sothoryos is mostly unexplored by people living in the Seven Kingdoms and the Free Cities, we don’t know much about it and less about it’s languages.
-But who knows?
-Maybe the story will take us there and we will get to hear yet another language from the mind of David J. Peterson.
+It’s loosely analogous to Africa, as Essos is to Eurasia.
+Since Sothoryos is mostly unexplored by people living in the Seven Kingdoms and the Free Cities, we don’t know much about it and less about its languages.